 Video by: Lyubov Matyunina & Konstantin Guz

 Tiny Love Songs (All our futures are Scalable) was a score for the living insects of our world.
-It was realised as an expanded cinematic and soundscape within the pine woodlands of Vlieland, Holland.
-The sound and light that haunted the darkness and which so slowly illuminates the shadows, is the chorus of a million mosquitoes that build slowly, before falling abruptly into silence and pitch black.
+The score created an expanded, and cinematic, soundscape within the pine woodlands of Vlieland, Holland.
+The sound and light that slowly illuminated the darkness was the chorus of a million mosquitoes that build slowly, before falling abruptly into silence and pitch black.
 Starting just before the hour every hour, the score highlights the silence that falls before and after, as audiences listen to the far off sounds of the music festival, the night time life of the woodlands.

-The score for the work has a scientific inspiration; a genetically modified mosquito (Friendly Mosquito TM – aka Aedes aegypti) which has been released globally in countries including Brazil, Cayman Islands, Malaysia, to attempt to halt the spread of viruses such as Zika, Dengue etc. that cause great harm to human health in these areas.
+The score emerged from research into scientific innovation, specifically that of the genetically modified mosquito (Friendly Mosquito TM – aka Aedes aegypti) which has been released globally in countries including Brazil, Cayman Islands, Malaysia, to attempt to halt the spread of viruses such as Zika, Dengue etc. that cause great harm to human health in these areas.
+These releases take places in zones of exclusion, in other words following trials conducted in the open which have less regulation than in the EU.

-However, this work relates directly to the tragic life of this ‘post natural’ mosquito.
-The human designed organism is intended to be anti-evolutionary, due to a genetic modification which means that the offspring of the Friendly Mosquito do not live, and so, the cycle of their lives ends.
+The ‘post-natural’ or human designed organism is intended to be anti-evolutionary, due to a genetic modification which means that the offspring of the Friendly Mosquito do not live, and so, the cycle of their lives ends.
+This is intended to halt the spread of disease, but itis not clear what the unintended consequences are.
+We were therefore interested in how audiences might respond to this score; a love song performed in the context of a musical festival that has a deep environmental connection.

-The work therefore reflects upon the academic proposition that the future of this tiny insect is scalable as a narrative, and as such, the messy outcomes of our lives, our designs and intentions, are not predictable.
+The future of this tiny insect is scalable as a narrative, and as such, the messy outcomes of our lives, our designs and intentions, are not predictable.
 If we are to consider all possible futures, for all species and at all scales, as artists, researchers, clinicians, or even as a species, we need to draw attention not only to these post natural developments, their governance and control, but remain attentive sensorially to the messages we receive from the world around us, aware of different life cycles and rhythms as they change.

 The work was created by Office of Experiments, led by Neal White, working with Engineer Erik Kearney, and composer Bill Thompson.
 Our sincere thanks to our installer on the ground, Sjoerd, to Alice and to all those involved in the academic, electronics and sound research, and to the festival and zone2source for commissioning the work in the first place.